 L’Anse aux Meadows

-The site has an informative and entertaining interpretive center, where you will learn a great deal about the Norsemen presence in this secluded area.
-There are artifacts which date back to the 11th century.
-Expect to find some intriguing ruins, a carpentry, and a metalworking site as well.
+If you’re a fan of Viking history then the on-site interpretive center has much in store for you.
+You will learn about the Norsemen presence in this secluded area and the excavated artifacts which date back to the 11th century.
+Expect to find some intriguing ruins, carpentry, and a metalworking site as well.

 Anasazi Ruins in Utah-Cedar Mesa

-Initially, they were hunters and gatherers, but then around 300-600 A.D, they started building pit-houses.
-These cliff dwellers developed the plantation of crops such as squash, beans, and corns.
-They were also talented since you can find petroglyphs and pictographs dated between 2000-800 years ago.
+Initially, they were hunters and gatherers, but then around 300-600 A.D, they started building pit-houses with mysterious petroglyphs and pictographs.
 By 1300 A.D the Puebloans mysteriously abandoned their habitat and moved towards northern Mexico, into the Rio Grande Valley.
 Unfortunately, the majority of the ruins are not protected, so it is recommended to take cautious care while visiting the place.

 Ancient Places in Mexico

-In the misty Petén rainforest, discover the lush environment with its mystifying Mayan ruins of the glorious city of Tikal.
+In the misty Petén rainforest, discover the lush landscape with its mystifying Mayan ruins of the glorious city of Tikal.
 The metropolis was discovered in the 1840s and was named Tikal, which means ‘waterhole’.
-This ancient site is nestled 303 km north of the Guatemala city and covers more than 16 km2 with over 2000 ancient structures.
+This ancient site is nestled 303 km north of Guatemala City and covers more than 16 km2 with over 2000 ancient structures.